 How Long To Smoke Ribs

 Don’t you agree that there are very few things in life that can beat a rack of perfectly smoked barbecue ribs?
-Whether it is pork or beef, wet or dry rib rubs, the secret to smoking the perfect ribs is perfecting temperature and time.
+Whether it is smoked pork ribs or smoked beef ribs, wet or dry rib rubs, the secret to smoking the perfect ribs is perfecting temperature and time.
 So, go to your nearest grocery store for some bbq ribs and get one of your rib recipes ready.
 It's time to cook ribs.

-Read on to find out how you can smoke ribs and how long to smoke ribs for a super-rack of tender, mouth-watering ribs.
+Read on to find out how you can smoke ribs and how long to smoke ribs for a super-rack of tender, mouth-watering, fall off bone smoked ribs.

 How Long Should You Smoke Ribs?